cerkut/cerkut.github.io/_teaching/MED_Project_Catalog.md

 The following MATLAB-based external resource is a good place to think about the scope, content, context, and value of semester projects: [MATLAB Excellence in Innovation Projects](https://github.com/mathworks/MathWorks-Excellence-in-Innovation)

-# Quantum Computing and Quantul Machine Learning
+# Quantum Computing and Quantum Machine Learning
 Denmark has a rich history of innovation in Quantum research, and aims to a big player in Quantum Computing.
 There is a [growing community, a national strategy, talent programs, and resources available](https://dqc.dk/) for the next generation of Quantum Computing and Quantum Machine Learning professionals.
 Outside of Denmark, startups like [Moth Quantum](https://mothquantum.com/) strive to enable the next era of music, gaming and the arts with quantum computing technology.

 <div align="middle">